EddieMcGowan/Diabetes_Classification_Model/README.md

    - Identified no missing values or outliers.
    - Verified class balance in the target variable.
 5. **Created a correlation matrix of all the features:**
-   - Retained some features with correlations **> 0.7** after analuzing the correlated features.
+   - Retained some features with correlations **> 0.7** after analyzing the correlated features.

 ## Statistical Analysis
 ### **Hypothesis Testing:**